How To Upload File To Azure Blob Storage

 Note: An Azure storage account and the container to be created in the Azure portal is Must before working on the upload and download files from the Blob storage.

-You now have the Azure storage account and container created in Azure Portal.
-So now we will create a console application using C# and Visual Studio 2019 for the below functionality.
+You now have the Azure storage account and container created in the Azure Portal.
+Now we will create a console application in C# using Visual Studio 2019 for the following functionality.

-• Upload file in Azure blob storage using C#
+• Upload a file to Azure blob storage using C#

 • Download a file from the Azure blob storage using C#

-The next step is installing the Nuget package to access Azure Storage.
+3. The next step is installing the NuGet package to access Azure Storage.

 Go to Tools –> NuGet Package Manager –> Manage NuGet Packages for Solution.

-Search for Azure storage and select the Azure.Storage.Blobs.
-Check the Project name option and then click on the Install button.
+4. Search for Azure storage and select the Azure.Storage.Blobs.
+Select the Project name option, then click the Install button.

 Click on the I Accept button on the License Acceptance window.